mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 summary: Readers across the State of Michigan just love reading University of Michigan Press books!
 Our interactive map shows where titles on local history, culture, and the environment are consumed, and no corner of the Mitten State remains untouched.
-Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read - especially university-produced books they know they can trust
+Blame the long winters indoors or lazy summer days on the many pristine freshwater beaches, but Michiganders sure love to read - especially university-produced books they know they can trust
 storyImage: assets/michigan_state_capitol.jpg
 date: 2025-09-12T01:25:38.003Z